 Durango to Crested Butte

-As you make your way towards Crested Butte which is a four and a half hour drive, do stop for a break at the very pretty mountain village of Ouray, known locally as Little Switzerland.
+As you make your way towards Crested Butte which is a four and a half hour drive, do stop for a break at the very pretty mountain villages of Ouray and Telluride, known locally as Little Switzerland.
 Another halt should be made at the Black Canyon of the Gunnison National Park to see some of the steepest cliffs and most craggy spires in North America.
 When you get to Crested Butte, a quaint 1880s mining town, set among splendid scenery and offering all sorts of outdoor activities, do visit the Heritage Museum which was the 1883 hardware and general store.

 Crested Butte to Colorado Springs